laurenzanini/CS1XA3/Project02/README.md

 ---
 ### *JS Feature 02*
-My last custom JS feature, I decided to make an animated skills bar to showcase my hard skills.
+For my last custom JS feature, I decided to make an animated skills bar to showcase my hard skills.
 This feature had HTML, CSS and JS code.
 The **HTML** code can be found in **index.html**, the **CSS** code can be found in **main.css** and the **JS** code can be found in **skillbar.js**.
-I got this feature to work and then however I may have accidentally deleted a portion of my code that was crucial to this feature, and now the animated skills bar only completes its animation when the webpage is not in fullscreen.
-The animation works when the browser is open but not in fullscreen mode.
-I am usure what I deleted to cause this issue.
+I styled the code to match my theme and font, and I added the hard skills that I would like to show on my resume, I also chose colours for the individual bars using the color-picker.
 The following websites were used to construct this code:
 [Codepen Skillbar](https://codepen.io/tamak/pen/hzEer)
 [w3lessons Skill-bar](https://w3lessons.info/skill-bar-with-jquery-css3/)